-The proposal review team will then draft a straw system architecture, which will include the set of proposed components for development within the initiative, and relate them to the hardware and software available.
-Any candidate interface and protocol specifications received during the RFQ process will be included with the draft initiative architecture as annexes.
+The proposal review team will then draft a candidate system architecture, which will include the set of proposed components for development within the initiative, and relate them to the hardware, software and data available.
+Any candidate interface and protocol specifications received during the RFQ process will be included with the draft system architecture as annexes.